-- 51. The Authority expects insurers to incorporate an analysis of select climate risk scenarios to assess its ability to manage material exposures.
-The selected scenarios should consider different time horizons.
+- 55. The Authority recognises that developing climate scenario approaches is complex and methodologies are evolving.
+The Authority will consider the proportionality and risk profile of the insurer.
+It does not expect immediate, annual comprehensive exercises from all insurers but rather a commencement, e.g., starting with a qualitative assessment and an exposure analysis and then showing clear progress over time.
+As limitations may exist in the availability of information and the systems/tools that would permit the implementation of integrated approaches, particularly for longer-term scenarios, the expectation is for insurers to gradually integrate them into their approach for risk management purposes, considering the insurer's risk profile and business horizon. - 56.
+The Authority expects insurers to incorporate an analysis of select climate risk scenarios to assess their ability to manage material exposures.
+The selected scenarios should consider different time horizons and should be qualitative and, over time and as appropriate, also quantitative in nature.
 Exercises with shorter timelines, typically up to five years, act as a stress test on the insurer's capital, highlighting the point at which the solvency position is impacted.
-The outcome of exercises with mid or longer-term time horizons (one or various decades) inform the setting of a sustainable business strategy and support the identification of emerging risks.
+The outcome of exercises with mid or longer-term time horizons (i.e., one or various decades) inform the setting of a sustainable business strategy and support the identification of emerging risks.
 Further, the scenarios should include a sensitivity analysis, highlighting how relevant climate shocks impact risk exposures, financial position, strategy and operations of the insurer.
+Where relevant, insightful independent scenarios should be considered.
+In instances where climate risk is deemed not to be material, the insurer should still discuss the climate risk identification, exposure and monitoring that it has in place without the need to conduct scenario analysis.

-Where relevant, insightful independent scenarios should be considered. - 52.
-Scenarios should ultimately cover all material physical risks and transitional risks stemming from climate change.
+- 57. Scenarios should ultimately cover all material physical risks and transitional risks stemming from climate change.
 For example, physical risk could include modelling scenarios demonstrating severe events driven by climate-related factors.
-Transitional risk could include future shock scenarios demonstrating the insurer's sensitivity to various economic and financial market responses to climate-related trends (e.g., trends toward a low carbon economy, carbon tariffs/tax, market pricing for oil and gas).
-While an isolated scenario analysis focusing just on physical or just on transition risk might be a starting point, an integrated approach is preferred due to the interlinked nature of the risks.
-An integrated approach typically combines different degrees of physical risk driven by the increase of global temperature and different transition pathways to a low carbon economy, for example, in an orderly and disorderly fashion.
-Scenario analysis should be based on scientifically sound, relevant and up-to-date information.

-Particularly mid and long-term analyses should demonstrate outcomes with and without management action.

-- 53. The insurer should describe in the ORSA why the selected scenarios represent relevant climate risk exposure in relation to its business.
+Transitional risk could include future shock scenarios demonstrating the insurer's sensitivity to various economic and financial market responses to climate-related trends (e.g., trends toward a low carbon economy, carbon tariffs/tax, and market pricing for oil and gas).
+Although isolated scenario analysis focusing just on physical, or just on transition risk, can be a starting point, an integrated approach is preferred due to the interlinked nature of the risks.
+An integrated approach typically combines different degrees of physical risk that are driven by an increase in global temperature and the different transition pathways to a low carbon economy, for example, in an orderly and disorderly fashion.
+Scenario analysis should be based on scientifically sound, relevant and upto-date information.
+Particularly, mid and long-term analyses should demonstrate outcomes with and without management action. - 58.
+The insurer should describe in the CISSA why the selected scenarios represent relevant climate risk exposure in relation to its business.
 In general, insurers should use a base scenario as well as extreme scenarios, such as an unorderly transition or no transition at all.
-In addition, the process and procedures that are used should be described in order to identify the selected scenarios.
-Lastly, all assumptions and methodologies should be included within the description of the selection of scenarios. - 54.
-Insurers should proactively develop expertise in climate scenario analysis.
-That includes building up internal skills, tapping external knowledge, participating in scenario exercises driven by regulators and international standard-setters, developing own internal scenario approaches, and using and developing enhanced modelling tools. - 55.
-The Authority recognises that developing climate scenario approaches is complex, and methodologies are evolving.
-The Authority will consider proportionality and risk profile and does not expect immediate, annual comprehensive exercise from all insurers but a commencement, for example, starting with an exposure analysis and reflection of clear progress over time.
-As methods for integrative approaches develop, particularly for longer-term scenarios, the expectation is for insurers to gradually integrate them into their approach for risk management purposes, considering the insurer's risk profile and business horizon.
+In addition, the process and procedures that are used should be summarised and referenced in order to identify the selected scenarios.
+Lastly, all assumptions and methodologies should be included within the description of the selection of scenarios. - 59.
+Insurers should proactively develop expertise in material areas of climate risk that incorporate scenario analysis.
+That includes building up internal skills, tapping into external knowledge, participating in scenario exercises driven by regulators and international standard-setters, developing their own internal scenario approaches, and using and developing enhanced modelling tools.